Myrna Mack

 Myrna Mack Chang (24 October 1949 – 11 September 1990) was a Guatemalan anthropologist.
-In 1990, she was assassinated by elements in the Guatemalan military due to her criticism of the Guatemala government's treatment of the indigenous Maya, and human rights abuses against the people in general.
+In 1990, she was stabbed to death by elements in the Guatemalan military due to her criticism of the Guatemala government's treatment of the indigenous Maya, and human rights abuses against the people in general.

 Due to her sister's pursuit of justice, Mack's killer was convicted and upper-level superiors tried in precedent-setting cases before the Inter-American Court of Human Rights in Costa Rica.
 In 2004 the government of Guatemala acknowledged its responsibility and paid her family financial compensation.

 Biography

 Myrna Mack Chang was born in Barrio San Nicolás, Retalhuleu Department, in southwest Guatemala.
 Her mother was Chinese and her father was Mayan.
 Myrna had a younger sister, Helen.
 After attending local schools, the elder Mack went abroad for college.
 She studied anthropology in the United Kingdom, at both the University of Manchester and Durham University.

 Upon returning to Guatemala, Mack conducted fieldwork among several of the many Maya campesino communities who were uprooted during the Civil War.
 She became sympathetic to their cause and became more of a human rights activist.
 As she was working closely with the indigenous peoples, she learned about the attacks made against them by government forces.